The Black-headed Gull (Chroicocephalus ridibundus): A Common Gull with a Changing Look

 In Summer (Breeding Plumage)

-This is its most famous look: it sports a dark chocolate-brown hood (not truly black) that covers its entire head.
+This is its most famous look: it sports a dark chocolate-brown hood (not truly black) that covers its entire head, similar in concept to the full cap of a Common Tern.
 Its body is pale grey, its slender bill is deep red, and its legs are the same color.
 It is a sleek, elegant bird, much smaller and more delicate than a typical large "seagull".

 In Winter (Non-breeding Plumage)